 The rise of female impersonator Julian Eltinge was a twist on the old story of instant stardom, in which an agent/producer spots an ingénue from an amateur play in the provinces and rockets her (or him) to fame on Broadway.

 Eltinge started out in the drag shows popular in Boston around the turn of the 20th century.
-They took him to Broadway, to European tours, to the vaudeville circuit as a star of George M. Cohan’s troupe.
+They took him to Broadway, to European tours and to the vaudeville circuit as a star of George M. Cohan’s troupe.

 He became one of the highest paid stars on stage, appearing in a string of hit Broadway musicals.
 He published three Julian Eltinge magazines, including Julian Eltinge’s Magazine of Beauty Hints and Tips, which promoted his own line of women’s cosmetics, corsets and shoes.
 A Broadway theater was named after him.
 He starred in early silent films, hobnobbed with Hollywood stars and built a lavish villa where he lived with his mother.